Motorcyclist Killed After Fort Lauderdale Hit and Run

 - Pedestrian accidents

 - School Bus Accident

 - Private Bus Accident

 - Personal Injury

 Understand your legal rights when you are involved in a car accident.
-Schedule an appointment or contact us at 954-961-5100 for more information or to discuss your free consultation.
+Schedule an free consultation or contact us at 954-961-5100 for more information or to discuss your case.
 We speak English and Spanish.